sekharjaji/moodle-block_socialshare/README.md

 SocialShare
 =====================

-Facebook like, Twitter Share and Google Share for Moodle
+Facebook like, Twitter Share, Google Share and StumbleUpon Share for Moodle

 Installation Instruction
 =====================